KwanLab/Autometa/docs/source/running-autometa.rst

 Running the pipeline
 ^^^^^^^^^^^^^^^^^^^^

 After you are finished double-checking your parameter settings, click "Launch" at the top right of web based GUI page, or "Launch workflow" at the bottom of the page.
+After returning to the terminal you should be provided the option :code:`Do you want to run this command now?  [y/n]`  enter :code:`y` to begin the pipeline.

 Advanced Nextflow